 ClamAV comes with FreshClam, a tool which periodically checks for new database releases and keeps your database up to date.
 It is encouraged that you update to at least version 0.103.2, which respects our bandwidth limitations.

-The virus database is usually updated many times per week.
+The virus database is usually updated once or twice per day.
 Sign up for our VirusDB mailing list to see our response times to new threats.
 The virusdb team tries to keep up with the latest threats in the wild.
 You can contribute to make the virusdb updating process more efficient by submitting samples of viruses via our “Contact” page on ClamAV.net.

 Before publishing a CVD update, we test it for false positives using the latest stable release of ClamAV.
 If you want to avoid problems with false positives, you must run the latest stable version of ClamAV.

---detect-broken option.
-Also check that freshclam and clamscan are using the same path for storing/reading the database.
+--alert-broken option.
+Also check that FreshClam and ClamScan are using the same path for storing/reading the database.

-Sure, you can find more details on our Mirror page.
+Sure, you can find more details on our Private Local Mirror page.

-If you want to take advantage of incremental updates, install a proxy server and then configure your freshclam clients to use it (watch for the HTTPProxyServer parameter in man freshclam.conf).
+If you want to take advantage of incremental updates, install a proxy server and then configure your FreshClam clients to use it (watch for the HTTPProxyServer parameter in

 First the database will be downloaded to the local webserver and then the other clients on the network will update their copy of the database from it.